lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     The system is a Lennard-Jones fluid made of neutral particles with two different diameters in a cubic box with periodic boundary conditions.
-The temperature of the system is maintained using a Langevin thermostat :cite:`schneider1978molecular`, and
-    basic quantities are extracted
-    from the system, including the potential and kinetic energies.
+In this tutorial, the temperature of the system is maintained using a Langevin thermostat :cite:`schneider1978molecular`, and basic quantities are extracted from the system, including the potential and kinetic energies.

 ..  container:: abstract